brk-a/LearnARM/0x00-learn_asm/14-debugging_using_gdb.md

         ~~~

         the layout shows the instructions in the application. would be great if the registers could be shown too; well, there are two ways:

-        one: see what is inside a particular register, say, `r0`
+        one, see what is inside a particular register, say, `r0`

         ~~~bash
         info register r0
         ~~~

-        two: see what is inside all the registers (same way as the emulator)
+        two, see what is inside all the registers (same way as the emulator)

         ~~~bash
         layout regs
         ~~~

         there should be three views on screen (split-screen-type): (1) the registers at the top, (2) the instructions in the middle and (3) the terminal at the bottom. use `CTRL-X-O` (`control-X-O` on mac)to navigate the first two

         4. step into the next instruction

         ~~~bash